pschaus/LINFO1121/source/part5/ex1.rst

 Exercise 5.1.3
 """"""""""""""

-Which of the following id[] array(s) could result from applying the weighted quick-union algorithm on a set of 10 items at the beginning?
+Which of the following ``id[]`` array(s) could result from applying the weighted quick-union algorithm on an initial set of 10 items?
-Reminder: we use union by size (number of nodes) and not union by height.
+Reminder: we use union by size (number of nodes), not union by height.

 * ``0 8 2 3 4 7 6 8 8 9``